gitKrystan/2025-emberfest/slides.md

 <!--
 * Back to our TodoProvider's invocation of the Paginate component.
-* It passes the `@pageHints` argument to extract non-spec pagination meta from the response
+* It passes the `@pageHints` argument to extract pagination meta from the response
 * In our case, the API returns meta that is the exact shape we need, but you can extract page-hints however you want.
 -->